fncischen/Sprint-Challenge--User-Interface/README.md

 3. What are the 4 areas of the box model?

-* Margin
-* Border
-* Padding
-* Content
+*Margin, Border, Padding, & Content*

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-* Align-items: center allows for all items on the flex box container to be centered directly on the cross axis. *
+*Align-items: center allows for all items on the flex box container to be centered directly on the cross axis.*

 5. Explain why git is valuable to a team of developers.